 While his research was always his passion, he assumed a number of administrative responsibilities throughout his career.
 He spent most of his working life with the CSIR (South Africa's Council for Scientific and Industrial Research).
 He was the founding director of its National Research Institute for Mathematical Sciences from 1961 to 1973.
 He became one of the CSIR's Vice Presidents in 1973, responsible for several research institutes and for the CSIR's budget to fund basic research at South African universities.
 It was this responsibility that lead to his next assignment in 1977: Becoming the Scientific Advisor to the then Prime Minister, John Vorster.
 In this capacity, he oversaw the nation's research budget, including support of organisations such as the CSIR and the various universities.
 He retired from this position in 1981 under PW Botha, and pursued his research activities as a part-time consultant.
 The day before his stroke was also his last day at work.

 Apart from his work in dynamic meteorology, he also made a major contribution to the development of Operations Research in South Africa.
-The Web site of the Operations Research Society of South Africa (ORSSA) includes a history of OR in South Africa.
-The piece, written by some of the country's leading lights in OR, relates how Gerhard Geldenhuys of Stellenbosch University was invited to report on the potential applications of OR in South Africa, and to present a series of lectures in Pretoria.
+The Operations Research Society of South Africa (ORSSA) carries a history of OR in South Africa.
+The article, written by some of the country's leading lights in OR, relates how Gerhard Geldenhuys of Stellenbosch University was invited to report on the potential applications of OR in South Africa, and to present a series of lectures in Pretoria.
 This work provided many researchers with their first exposure to the subject.
 This core group went on to establish the discipline at half a dozen universities and many of the country's largest companies.
 Some of the applications mentioned include mail and maize distribution, the steel and insurance industries and eventually even the nuclear industry.
-The piece concludes with the statement: The role that the CSIR played in the early days of OR in South Africa, and the positive effect of the support that Dr AP Burger provided to OR, can hardly be overestimated.
+The piece concludes with the statement: The role that the CSIR played in the early days of OR in South Africa, and the positive effect of the support that Dr A P Burger provided to OR, can hardly be overstated.
 On the one hand, NRIMS was at the leading edge of interesting applications for OR.
 On the other, appointments through which OR was promoted as academic subject and applicable discipline were made from the ranks of NRIMS at various South African universities and industries.

-He was a fellow of the Royal Society of South Africa (1981) and the SA Akademie vir Wetenskap en Kuns (1968), a winner of the South African Academy's Havenga Prize for Mathematical Sciences (1973), a founding fellow of the Academy of Science of South Africa (1996) and an Honorary Professor of Applied Mathematics at the University of Stellenbosch (1979).
+He was a fellow of the Royal Society of South Africa (1981) and the SA Akademie vir Wetenskap en Kuns (1968), a winner of the Academy's Havenga Prize for Mathematical Sciences (1973), a founding fellow of the Academy of Science of South Africa (1996) and an Honorary Professor of Applied Mathematics at the University of Stellenbosch (1979).
 He also served as Chairman of the SA Mathematical Society (1961 to '63 and 1973 to '75), President of the Joint Council of Scientific Societies (1972 to '73) and the SA Society for Atmospheric Sciences (1989 to '91 and 1995 to '97) and Council member of the SA Council for Natural Scientists (1988 to '91).

 During the last year of his life, he was invited to submit his CV for a new Who's Who publication titled "The 2000 Greatest Intellectuals of the Twentieth Century".